Functions and corresponding methods with the same name in Shed

 }

-This code won't compile since we're calling represent
+This code won't compile since we're calling represent with a

-, but within the scope of the class,
+single argument, value, but within the scope of the class,

-refers to the zero-argument function that implements
+represent refers to the zero-argument function that implements

-specifically for Some
+represent specifically for Some.

 There are several possible solutions to this problem, but the simplest one seems to be to use a different name for the method than for the corresponding function.
 For consistency, we can introduce the convention that the method name should be a simple variation on the function name.
 For instance, we might choose to use a leading underscore: